Lost Object Horaries

 The astrologer was correct: the querent did find her keys, as the application between Mercury and Venus indicates.
 However, they were not in the house at all.
 In point of fact, the exact conjunction between Venus and Neptune indicates that the querent was confused in her certainty that the keys were inside the house and this led to the confusion of the astrologer also establishing the wrong context for the search: Saturn is signifier of the astrologer (9th house lord) and is also at 8 degrees forming a trine with both Venus and Neptune.
 But before we detail where the keys were, let's first get back to the issue of house systems.

 We teach that quadrant systems (such as Regiomontanus, but this also applies to any quadrant house system) are very problematic in higher latitudes, such as Washington state, where this chart was cast.
 This chart is actually a good example of how latitude artificially distorts the sizes of the houses, making some unusually large, while others are artificially small and often creating what's called "intercepted houses", which changes who the two significators of a question might be.
-Astrologers from the Hellenistic school will use a whole-sign system (where the whole sign is within a single house) which, while it resolves the distortion of the sizes f the houses issue created by latitude, can often oversimplify the information given to the point where particular details are absent.
+Astrologers from the Hellenistic school will use a whole-sign system (where the whole sign is within a single house) which, while it resolves the issue with the distortion of the sizes of the houses created by latitude, it can often oversimplify the information given to the point where particular details are absent.
 This is such a case, since we see that while Mercury is in the 10th sign, by Equal houses it is actually located just inside the 9th house.
-This bit of sign overlap between the 9th and 10th, while seeming insignificant, actually tells us that Mercury is in a place that fits both categories of things (which is what houses are in essence).
+This bit of sign overlap between the 9th and 10th, while seemingly insignificant, actually tells us that Mercury is in a place that fits both categories of things (which is what houses are in essence).
 This is meaningful for a correct delineation of what the planet is doing.

 Before we explain how having two house categories is helpful, let's get back to our planet Mercury and the larger point of this example: Mercury is NOT the significator of the keys, but rather of the provider of the keys.
 If we look at Mercury's domicile rulership, we see that it rules the 2nd AND the 5th.
 That means it is provider of both areas of life.
 Our first guess would be to ask if the querent has any children, since that is one of the people covered by the 5th house.
 But she didn't.
 So the next guess would be to ask if she had a boyfriend that lived with her.
 This is because the 5th house is the house of lovers and any other "people, places or things that provide pleasure" -- which is in fact the 5th house's "category", if you will.